parallelchain-io/pchain-client-cli/README.md

   --priority-fee-per-gas <PRIORITY_FEE_PER_GAS> \
 ...
 ```
 Then, decide the transaction type using the [CLI subcommand](#prepare-transaction-file).
 Each of them takes different inputs.
-You can always check help menu with `--help`.
+You can always check help menu using `--help`.

 Make sure you provide both `Parameters` and `Subcommand` parts in one command.
-The output transaction file (tx.json) will be saved in current directory.
-You can also specify the designated file with flag `--destination`
+The output transaction file (tx.json) will be saved in the current directory.
+You can also specify the designated file with the flag `--destination`

 Examples:
 ```sh